SAFE-Stack/docs/docs/recipes/server/saturn-to-giraffe.md

 open Microsoft.AspNetCore.Hosting
 ```

-### 2. Replace application
+#### 2. Replace application

-We need to replace the Server's `application` computation expression with functions which set up the default host, the configure the application and register services.
+In the same module, we need to replace the Server's `application` computation expression with some functions which set up the default host, configure the application and register services.

 Remove this